Sen2Agri/Sen2Agri-System/FAQ.md

 If you forgot to do this when installing the system, you should [stop the services](#how-do-i-stop-or-restart-the-sen2-agri-services), replace or re-mount the directories and start the system back up after copying the data.

+If you are using `SMB` (`CIFS` or Windows-like) shares and encounter permission issues while writing to them, you can use something like `file_mode=0777,dir_mode=0777,noperm` as mount options, which will make the files world-writable.
+To improve performance, you can add `vers=2.1,cache=loose`.
+See the `mount.cifs` `man` page for more details.

 ## Can I disable the Landsat 8 download?

 If, for some reason you want to disable the Landsat 8 download for all sites, you can run the following command: